On this page you will find information to help your company adopt the AO model for plant and plant product exports.

-- decide whether or not to partake in facilitated training
+- decide when to request and participate in facilitated training

 - decide when they are ready for assessment.

-How can I support my AO Candidate through the process?
+How can I support my staff member through the AO process?

-As a company, you will not be directly involved in the AO process, however you can support your AO through the learning and assessment phases of the AO process by:
+As the employer of an AO candidate, you will not be directly involved in the AO process, however you can support your staff member by:

-- providing your AO with access to a computer with an internet connection so that they can complete their eLearning
+- providing them access to a computer with an internet connection so they can complete their eLearning

-- allowing your AO to have time to complete the eLearning modules during working hours
+- allowing them time to complete their eLearning during working hours

-- allow your AO candidate to have time from work to attend facilitated training.
+- giving them time off from work to attend facilitated training

-- make sure your AO candidate is ready for assessment and does not feel pressured to be assessed when they are not yet confident
+- making sure they are ready for assessment and do not feel pressured to be assessed when they are not yet confident.

 How can I continue to support my staff member after they are appointed as an AO?